City and County Climate Action Planning

 What’s Happening Now

-Email County staff at firstname.lastname@example.org for information about the emissions-sector work group meetings and to voice your support of bold action
+Email County staff at firstname.lastname@example.org for information about Climate Mondays and the Emissions-Sector Work Group meetings, as well as to voice your support of bold action.

 Stay engaged with the County’s evolving timeline leading up to their ultimate goal of presenting a climate action plan to the Board of Supervisors this summer.